-ii.
-Early Childhood Center Project: The College received a \$5.0 million State Grant to support the planning of the development of the ECEC at NC.
+- Askar will check with Purchasing specialist to determine when a reminder will be sent to the contractor. - Early Childhood Center Project: The College received a \$5.0 million State Grant to support the planning of the development of the ECEC at NC.
 The Chancellor and Vice Chancellors reached out to the Legislators and approved ECEC at Stokoe in lieu of NC site.
 The Stokoe Center was renovated many years ago and is still maintainable.
 In 2004 the District entered into a 40-year real estate agreement for the space.
 The college completed the Instructional Program plan that will drive the project's modernization phase.
 The first phase will be IT, A/V, and FF&E, for a potential four (4) month construction period.
 The project is still on hold.
 Dr. Green is working with Alvord Unified School District Superintendent.
 Collins will contact Ma regarding IT needs when the project begins.

-ACTION: The project is currently on-hold until further decision is being reached between RCCD/AUSD board of trustees.
+ACTION: The project is currently on-hold until further decision is being reached between RCCD/AUSD boards of trustees.

 iii.
 Sport Field Turf Replacement Project: Installation is complete.
 DSA approval was received for ADA scope.
 The architect is working with DSA regarding the path of travel, approval is expected by the middle of August.
 Then the bid documents will be provided to purchasing to bid the ADA portion and the concrete work will be bid.
 Comments were received from DSA.
 The architect revised plans/drawings based on those comments, it will be returned to DSA early this week.
 It can take up to 2 weeks to hear back from them.
+The project received DSA approval on October 1, 2020.
+The architect is preparing the concrete work bid documents.

 iv.
 Norco Amphitheater Shade Structure: DSA plan approval has been received.
-A purchase order is being issued to USA Shade.
 The college is using the CARES Act funding for the installation and the shade structure.
 Outdoor Wi-Fi will be enabled to ensure social distancing.
-A purchase order has been processed for to USA Shade, they are working on the fabrication drawings.
-When the drawings are complete the Form 5 for the IOR can be submitted.
-It takes approximately one week to receive DSA approval on the IOR.
+The college has selected the IOR and testing lab for the project.
+USA Shade is in the manufacturing phase.
+The installation will be coordinated with the IOR and will take 2-3 weeks to complete.